santhoshse7en/imdby/README.md

 ## Main features

-* **imdby** is a Python package useful to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies.
-Sentiment Analysis for IMDb user reviews is included.
+* **imdby** is a Python package useful to retrieve and manage the data of the IMDb movie database about movies, person, characters, companies, events and news.

-- **imdby** package can be very easily used by programmers and developers to provide access to the IMDb's data to their programs.
+- Sentiment Analysis for IMDb user reviews is included.

+- written in Python 3 (compatible with Python 2.7)

+- platform-independent

-- Platform-independent and written in Python 3 it can retrieve data from both the IMDb's web server and a local copy of the whole database.
+- can retrieve data from both the IMDb's web server, or a local copy of the database

-- Some simple example scripts - useful for the end users - are included in this package;
+- simple and complete API

 ## Dependencies